Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set: Related work

-\paragraph{Instance-adaptive compression} Rate-distortion autoencoders are trained by minimizing the RD loss in Eq.~\eqref{eq:RD_loss} over a training dataset $\sD$.
+Rate-distortion autoencoders are trained by minimizing the RD loss in Eq.~\eqref{eq:RD_loss} over a training dataset $\sD$.
 This approach relies on the assumptions that the model is not only able to fit the training data well, but also generalizes to unseen datapoints at inference time.
 In practice, however, finite training data, limited model capacity, optimization imperfections, and domain shift\,---\,differences between train and test distributions\,---\,can degrade the performance.

 This problem can be solved by adapting video codecs to each sequence at test time.
-Several such methods have been proposed, see Appendix~\ref{app:related_insta_work} for an in-depth overview that also covers image compression.
-These works can be roughly categorized into encoder-only finetuning, limited decoder finetuning, and hybrid classical-neural codecs.
+Previous work on such approaches can be roughly categorized into encoder-only finetuning, limited decoder finetuning, implicit neural codecs, and hybrid classical-neural codecs.
+We provide an overview of existing methods in Tbl.~\ref{tab:related_insta_work}.

 Works in the first category (e.\,g.\ \citet{lu2020content}) optimize the encoder parameters $\phi$ for each data point.
 Such an update does not have to be communicated to the receiver side.
 This approach alleviates the generalization problem for the encoder, but does not solve it for the decoder and prior.
-We will demonstrate later that encoder-only finetuning leads to a limited improvement in the compression performance.
+We will demonstrate later that encoder-only finetuning leads to a limited improvement in compression performance.